huzaifa7998/PetHAF-Studio/README.md

 Each animal has its own stat profile, unique inventory items, and a signature special ability.
 One wrong move and your pet could starve, get attacked by a predator, or simply grow old.
 Save your progress and pick up right where you left off.

+The Name PetHAF is made by combining the initials of the members that created it as "Huzaifa", "Ayesha","Farah".

 ---

 ## Pets